 Jamie McLeod-Skinner has a track record of protecting families, building healthy communities, and acting with integrity.
 Especially when the going gets tough.
-Jamie draws a line between when government can step up to help and when it needs to get out of the way.
+McLeod-Skinner draws a line between when government can step up to help and when it needs to get out of the way.

-In the past twenty years, Jamie has facilitated sustainable solutions for urban and rural communities.
+In the past twenty years, McLeod-Skinner has facilitated sustainable solutions for urban and rural communities.
 Professionally, she has focused on water: designing systems, managing repairs, securing permits, and writing regional policy.
 Jamie has degrees in engineering, regional planning, and law.

 Her support of the district includes connecting the electricity generated by Columbia Gorge wind farms with energy markets, assisting with case management of the Klamath Basin Adjudication, and moderating discussions of community driven solutions to water conflicts.
-Jamie has studied fish passage on the Warm Springs Reservation and trained on Steens Mountain.
+McLeod-Skinner has studied fish passage on the Warm Springs Reservation and trained on Steens Mountain.

-Jamie is traveling throughout the 20 counties in our congressional district to listen and exchange ideas.
+Jamie McLeod-Skinner is traveling throughout the 20 counties in our congressional district to listen and exchange ideas.
 She hopes to speak with you when she’s in your area.